| One of the best aspects of collecting Billiards

 details are as vital as the correct number of perforations on a stamp are to a

+stamp collector.
 Other factors to bear in mind are the overall

 condition of the cue, the length of the cue and the tip size of the cue.
+Going back to the turn of the last century it

 was not unusual for cues to be 55 inches in length but by 1910 most cues were